Knowing what's broken doesn't fix it

 That's the entire point.
 Your dev team gets valid, tested JSON-LD blocks and annotated HTML blueprints they can implement directly in your CMS.
 Your content team gets mini briefs with section-level writing direction, annotated screenshots showing exactly what changes on each page, and before/after visuals of key components.
 Nobody has to guess what "agent-ready" looks like.

-Pricing starts at $3,500 and is based on four variables: number of unique page templates, content complexity (how much rewriting is implied), your CMS environment, and the scope of visual deliverables your teams need.
+Pricing starts at $4,500 and is based on four variables: number of unique page templates, content complexity (how much rewriting is implied), your CMS environment, and the scope of visual deliverables your teams need.
 I review your site during scoping and recommend a price before any commitment.
-Most B2B professional services firms with 6-12 templates land in the $3,500-$7,500 range.
+Most engagements with 6-12 templates land in the $4,500-$10,000 range.

 Most Roadmaps are delivered within 15 business days.
 Larger or more complex engagements may take longer.
-You'll receive the full package at once: interactive report, schema blocks, blueprints, content briefs, annotated screenshots, entity graph, priority timeline, and video highlights.
+You'll receive the full package at once: interactive report, schema blocks, blueprints, content briefs, annotated screenshots, entity graph, and priority timeline.

 The Roadmap is designed so your existing team or agency can implement from it independently.
 The developer deliverables are copy-paste ready.
 The content deliverables include patterns and examples, not just abstract recommendations.
 If you need additional support, I can recommend trusted specialists based on your specific findings.